 If you purchase an IBM Power source as an operational expenditure item in the cloud, customers rely on the gear, runtime environment, and management provided by the cloud provider.
 In OpEx scenarios, particularly with cloud vendors, you create a third company to procure your IT resources, which can influence productivity and outcomes.

 Having purchased a capital item necessitates some foresight.
 IBM Power Systems can be acquired to repair or update the computer every three years.
-That implies this because when visitors buy the computer, you should get all of the characteristics you anticipate you’ll want from the foreseeable.
+That implies this because when visitors buy the computer, you should get all of the characteristics they anticipate you’ll want from the foreseeable.

-Suppose you’ve had a seasonal organization with substantially busier seasons than many others (imagine Christmas crunch for commerce).
+Suppose you’ve had a seasonal organization with substantially busier seasons than many others (imagine the Christmas crunch for commerce).
 In that case, you should design your system such that it can consistently function at stellar performance, including during the slack seasons of the year.

 Many companies require that all essential IT items or functions be acquired rather than leased or “tried to rent” via an MSP.
 Other organizations may state the inverse.
 The question isn’t whether someone is superior to these.